opentoonz/opentoonz_docs/source/applying_special_fx.rst

     - Click and drag to select a group of nodes and links.

-    - Ctrl-click (PC) or Cmd-click (Mac) to add a node or a link to, or remove it from the selection.
+    - Ctrl-click (PC) or Cmd-click (macOS) to add a node or a link to, or remove it from the selection.

 .. tip:: **To delete links between nodes:**